 The section dedicated to the Ancient Collections preserves volumes dating back from the 15th to the 18th century and about 750 manuscripts, half of which dating back between the 10th and the 16th century.

 Part of the book heritage was originally preserved in the ancient Abbey of Classe, to which the Classense Library owes its name.
 After the battle of Ravenna occurred in 1512, the area was deemed to be no more safe; for this reason, the Camaldolese Order decided to move within the city walls, taking also all the treasures with them.

 The treasures include the valuable collection of the texts by Petrarca Canzoniere and Trionfi, an original by painter Sandro Botticelli, and the only extant manuscript with the eleven comedies by Aristophanes.

-The Ravenna Code 429 (Codex 429 of Ravenna), dating back to the half of the 10th century and arrived in the West in 1423 thanks to Giovanni Aurispa, who saved this and many other manuscripts from the imminent fall of Constantinople, taking them to Florence, in the hands of Niccolò de’ Niccoli.
+The Ravenna Code 429, dating back to the half of the 10th century and arrived in the West in 1423 thanks to Giovanni Aurispa, who saved this and many other manuscripts from the imminent fall of Constantinople, taking them to Florence, in the hands of Niccolò de’ Niccoli.

 Lastly, a special mention has to go to the Dantean Collection, the completest collection of first and rare editions dedicated to the works of Dante Alighieri, bought by the great Florentine bibliophile and editor Leo S. Olschki.